MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-1.0/use-query-parameters.md

 ## Filter parameter

 Use the `-Filter` query parameter to retrieve just a subset of a collection.
-The `-Filter` query parameter can also be used to retrieve relationships like members, memberOf, transitiveMembers, and transitiveMemberOf.
+The `-Filter` query parameter can also be used to retrieve relationships like Members, MemberOf, TransitiveMember, and TransitiveMemberOf.

 The following example can be used to find users whose display name starts with the letter 'J' using `startsWith`.